How do you define “healthy recipes?”

 Why do you sometimes change already-published recipes?

 Occasionally, I go back and change recipes if I make an even better version of them.
 This doesn’t mean there was anything wrong with the original recipe – just that I found a way to make it even better or healthier.
 The way I see it, a blog is a live thing that keeps changing and developing.
 I don’t feel a need to keep things frozen.
-Sure, I could publish a new post with the new version for the same recipe, but that would just weigh down the blog and create duplicate recipes.
+Sure, I could publish a new post with the new version for the same recipe, but that would just weigh the blog down and create duplicate recipes.

 How do you stay fit?